SEND Information Report

 Supporting a pupil’s emotional health and wellbeing is very important at Willoughby.
 We do this by providing a calm, well-organised and regulated learning environment, with clear routines and high expectations.
 Teaching matches pupils' needs and staff have a confident and caring attitude.
 Pupils are encouraged to contribute and develop their confidence through contextualised learning and practical experiences, leading and contributing to achievement assemblies and Student Council focused activities.
 Weekly lessons provide each pupil with regular opportunities to share their views in a supported environment.
 Topics such as ‘Anti-bullying’ and ‘Good to be me’ are covered in depth.
 PSHE (Personal Social and Health Education) is taught explicitly to support the social and emotional development of all young people.

 Extra pastoral support arrangements are in place for listening to the views of children and young people and supporting individual need.
+We have an ELSA (Emotional Literacy Support Assistant) trained member of staff who works closely with pupils to support their emotional development.
 The academy has a dedicated sensory curriculum in place.
 Sensory needs are facilitated by the use of sensory circuits, sensory integration suite and specific individualised programmes.
 Pupils are provided with resources to support self-regulation.
 Staff work closely with other professionals to ensure the best possible outcomes for all pupils.
 Referrals to external agencies are arranged, as required.

 How do you evaluate your provision?